Melanoma: Diagnosis

-Looking at the area in question is the most common method of suspecting a melanoma.
-Moles that are irregular in color or shape are typically treated as candidates.
-To detect melanomas (and increase survival rates), it is recommended to learn to recognize them (see "ABCDE" mnemonic), to regularly examine moles for changes (shape, size, color, itching or bleeding) and to consult a qualified physician when a candidate appears.
+Visually inspecting the skin lesion in question is the first step in diagnosing a suspected a melanoma.
+Moles that are irregular in color or shape are suspicious for melanoma.
+To detect melanomas, it is recommended to learn to recognize them (see "ABCDE" mnemonic), to regularly examine moles for changes (shape, size, color, itching or bleeding) and to consult a qualified physician when a suspicious skin lesion appears.
+In-person inspection of suspicious skin lesions is more accurate than visual inspection of images.